Peru Secure Homeland

-Peru Secure Homeland (Perú Patria Segura) is a centre-right Peruvian political party founded on 26 September 2013 by former members of the defunct Cambio 90, founded by former President Alberto Fujimori in 1990.
+Peru Secure Homeland (Perú Patria Segura) was a centre-right Peruvian political party founded on 26 September 2013 by former members of the defunct Cambio 90, founded by former President Alberto Fujimori in 1990.
+It lost its registration as a political party in September 2021, ceasing to exist after failing to pass the threshold at the 2021 general election.

 History

 Debuting in national politics in the 2014 local and regional elections, Peru+ leader Salvador Heresi was invited to be the party's nominee for Mayor of Lima, finishing in fourth place with 5.9% of the popular vote, losing to Luis Castañeda of the National Solidarity.

 In 2016, Renzo Reggiardo ran as a candidate for the presidency of Peru under the Peru Secure Homeland, but decided to withdraw his candidacy, after denouncing that there are candidates "plagued with irregularities."

 In the 2018 local and regional election, leader Renzo Reggiardo was the party's nominee for Mayor of Lima.
 Leading most of the polls throughout the entire campaign, Reggiardo's absence in the mayoral debate proved the decisive in the rise of candidates Jorge Muñoz and Daniel Urresti, and subsequently lost the election, placing third with 8.9% of the popular vote.

 In the 2020 snap parliamentary election, the party won 2.4% of the popular vote but no seats in the Congress of the Republic, as the party failed to pass the electoral threshold.

 For the 2021 general elections, the party nominated former Mayor of Pueblo Libre, Rafael Santos for the Presidency with Victoria Paredes and Andres Reggiardo For the First and Second Vice Presidency.